Machine Learning & Rolling Training Guide (ML Guide)¶

 )

 method: Currently only supports'walk_forward'.train_window: Length of training window.
-Supports'1y'(1 year),'6m'(6 months),'50d'(50 days), or integer (number of bars).test_window: Length of testing window (not strictly used in current rolling mode, mainly for evaluation configuration).rolling_step: Rolling step size, i.e., how often to retrain the model.frequency: Data frequency, used to correctly convert time strings to bar counts (e.g., 1y = 252 bars under '1d').incremental: Whether to use incremental learning (continue training based on last model) or retrain from scratch.
+Supports'1y'(1 year),'6m'(6 months),'50d'(50 days), or integer (number of bars).test_window: Intended out-of-sample window length for the active model.
+In compatibility mode, the newly trained model activates on the next bar and covers this range by default.rolling_step: Rolling step size, i.e., how often to retrain the model.
+If it is0, the framework falls back totest_window.frequency: Data frequency, used to correctly convert time strings to bar counts (e.g., 1y = 252 bars under '1d').incremental: Whether to use incremental learning (continue training from the last active model) or retrain from scratch.
 Default isFalse.verbose: Whether to print training logs.
 Default isFalse.

 strategy.prepare_features¶